On this page:

 The award was started in 1962 and has been funded by the Chapter since 1964.
 The competition, formerly called the High School Science Writing Contest, was renamed to honor Austin T. Brown.
 Mr. Brown joined STC in 1967 and was an active leader, mentor, and supporter of the Washington, DC – Baltimore (WDCB) Chapter for many years until he followed the sun to Hawaii in the early 1990s.
 One of his special interests was this competition.
 He is a past president of the Chapter and of STC (1988-1989).
 In 1993, he was elected a Fellow, the highest rank the Society can confer on a member.

 In the past, an award was given to the top three winners of a competition for the best technical papers.
 We have been unable to find volunteers to staff the Education Committee.
 We hope a new volunteer who is interested in managing a student competition will step up in the future.
-In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Summit Competition for Technical Communication.
+In lieu of this, the chapter began giving awards in 2009 for the best student entry in our Technical Communication Competition.

 All students in grades 9 through 12 in the public, private, and parochial schools of the Washington, DC metropolitan area (including the city of Alexandria, and Arlington, Fairfax, Loudon, Prince William, Montgomery, and Prince Georges Counties) are eligible to enter.
 Each student may submit only one entry.
 Each entry may be co-authored by up to four students.

 If you are a full-time student in high school,

 Basis for judging

 A team of professional scientists, educators, editors, and writers will judge the entries.

 Judges will consider the overall quality of the student's writing, including presence of a clear and worthwhile thesis; coherent organization, including effective use of headings and subheadings; correct grammar, punctuation, and spelling; appropriate use of graphic aids; and proper use and documentation of reference materials and sources.